History of Fazakerley: Hartley’s Jam, tram connections and new town

 In the 13th Century Fazakerley was one of the Walton town fields.
 It was a rural area dotted with farms and large houses until it began to industrialise in the 19th and 20th centuries..

-From the Victoria Country History: Fazakerley is separated from Walton by the Fazakerley, or Tue Brook, and from West Derby by the Sugar Brook, up to where it is spanned by the Stone Bridge.
+From the Victoria Country History: Fazakerley is separated from Walton by the Fazakerley, or Tue Brook.
+It is separated from West Derby by the Sugar Brook, up to where it is spanned by the Stone Bridge.
 The lowest point in the landscape is where these two brooks join, on the border with Kirkby.
 The landscape at the turn of the 20th Century was flat and featureless.

 Fazakerley began life as a town field of Walton, which probably led to it’s name (from the Anglo-Saxon meaning the border field with the clearing in a wood).
 The boundary of the township was party formed by the Tue Brook (after which an area of Liverpool further south is named), and Fazakerley Brook.
 Walton lies to the west, and the old boundary of the Walton Hall Estate also forms part of Fazakerley’s boundary.